-At St Rose’s we care for students with both congenital and acquired disabilities many of whom have related complex health needs, including neurology, endocrine, metabolic and respiratory conditions.
+At St Rose’s and St Martin’s we care for students with both congenital and acquired disabilities many of whom have related complex health needs, including neurology, endocrine, metabolic and respiratory conditions.

 We have our own on-site team of dedicated therapists and nurses who are able to support our students with any issues that arise due to the complexities of their health.
 They also work collaboratively with education and care staff to provide the regular therapy and support that is required to enable them to continue with their education and personal development.

-Individual health care plans are developed for each student with complex health needs in collaboration with the student, their families, external health professionals and the multi-disciplinary team at St Rose’s.
+Individual health care plans are developed for each student with complex health needs in collaboration with the student, their families, external health professionals and the multi-disciplinary team at St Rose’s and St Martin’s.
 They are monitored and regularly updated.
 The implementation of these healthcare plans ensure that each young person receives the care and support they need.

 We liaise with external health professionals involved in the care of our students to ensure continuity.
-Health clinics are facilitated at St Rose’s: by holding them here, therapists, nurses and other staff are able to attend the appointments to ensure everyone involved in the students care receives the most accurate and up-to-date information, as well as being able to offer support to the student and their family.
+Health clinics are facilitated at St Rose’s and St Martin’s: by holding them here, therapists, nurses and other staff are able to attend the appointments to ensure everyone involved in the students care receives the most accurate and up-to-date information, as well as being able to offer support to the student and their family.

 We also work closely with our students, their families and other professionals to identify and seek funding for specialist equipment which may be required to improve the health and well-being of our students.